gregs-hub/Projet/README.md

 - During this phase, voters can each register zero to several proposals, submited to vote.
 - The administrator ends the proposal registration phase.
 - The administrator starts the voting phase.
-- During this phase, voters can each vote on their favorite proposals.
+- During this phase, voters can each vote on their unique favorite proposal.
 - The administrator ends the voting phase.
 - The administrator tallies votes.
 - The administrator reveals the winning proposal.